What is Writer’s Block and How Can You Beat It? Seven Crucial Things to Try

 You might experience something similar.
 Perhaps you’re managing your professional writing or academic writing, but you haven’t written a word of fiction in months.
 Or maybe you’re not writing for your own blog at all – but you’re hitting all your freelancing deadlines.

-I don’t think there’s any one easy solution to writer’s block.
-If there was, you’d have found it by now!
+If there was an instant, easy solution to writer’s block, you’d have probably found it by now!

-However, there are some helpful things you can try.
-Even if none of these work instantly, they might make a difference over time, helping you gradually get past the block.
+However, there are plenty of helpful things you can try.
+Even if none of these work straight away, they can help you overcome that block as time goes by.

 #1: Tackle the Cause (Where Possible)